ceiphr/ceiphr.com-v4/content/blog/a-crash-course-in-django/index.md

 ```

 Django templates utilize a DRY version of HTML called Django HTML.
 This is how we will send our context to render in
 our `index.html` template.
-In the body of the boilerplate let's add a basic card with the context for our posts.
+In the body of the boilerplate, let's add a basic card with the context for our posts.

 ```html{numberLines: true}
 <div class="container">